QuantEcon/lecture-source-jl/rst_files/testing.rst

 * We should leave the boxes unchecked for the ``README.md``, ``LICENSE``, and ``.gitignore``, since these are handled by ``PkgTemplates``

-Then, drag and drop your folder from your ``~/.julia/dev`` directory to GitHub Desktop
+2. Drag and drop your folder from your ``~/.julia/dev`` directory to GitHub Desktop

-Click the "publish branch" button to upload your files to GitHub
+3. Click the "publish branch" button to upload your files to GitHub

 If you navigate to your git repo (ours is `here <https://github.com/quanteconuser/ExamplePackage.jl/>`_), you should see something like